 - Whether your current lender will charge you for leaving them

-- Other debts you wanted to consolidate** into the refinanced loan
+- Other debts you wanted to consolidate** into your new debt consolidation loan.

 Step 2: Choose your rate

-Most banks have a calculator to compare your current home loan rate against theirs.
-Give ours a go, and if the numbers are looking positive, you can also calculate your borrowing power, loan repayments and upfront costs.
-From here, you can choose your type of rate (Owner Occupier, Investor or Fixed) which is where your research from step 1 will really come in to play.
-Keep it handy.
+Most banks offer a home loan calculator to compare your current rate against theirs.
+Give ours a go, and if the numbers look positive, you can also calculate your borrowing power, loan repayments and upfront costs.
+From here, you can choose your type of loan (Fixed or a combination of the two), which is where your research from step 1 will really come in handy.